A Review of Generalized Zero-Shot Learning Methods: Discussions and Conclusions

 In this section, we discuss the main findings of our review.
 Several research gaps that lead to future research directions are highlighted.

 We categorize the GZSL methods into two groups: \textit(i) embedding-based, and \textit(ii) generative-based methods.
-Embedding-based methods learn a projection function, whether visual-semantic, semantic-visual, common/latent space, or a combination of them (hybrid), to link the visual space of the seen classes into their corresponding semantic space.
-They use the learned projection function to recognize data samples from both seen and unseen classes.
-Generative-based methods convert the GZSL problem into a conventional supervised learning problem by generating visual features for the unseen classes.
+Embedding-based methods learn {an embedding space}, whether visual-semantic, semantic-visual, common/latent space, or a combination of them (bidirectional), to link the visual space of the seen classes into their corresponding semantic space.
+They use the learned {embedding space} to recognize data samples from both seen and unseen classes. {Various strategies have been developed to learn the embedding space.
+We categorize these strategies into graph-based, autoencoder-based, meta-learning-based, attention-based, compositional learning-based, bidirectional learning-based and other methods.
+In contrast, the} generative-based methods convert GZSL into a conventional supervised learning problem by generating visual features for the unseen classes.
 Since the visual features of the unseen classes are not available during training, learning a projection function or a generative model using data samples from the seen classes cannot guarantee generalization pertaining to the unseen classes.
 Although the low-level attributes are useful for classification of the seen classes, it is challenging to extract useful information from structured data samples due to the difficulty in separating different classes.
-Thus, the main challenge of both methods is the lack of unseen visual samples at the training stage, leading to the bias and domain shift problems.
+Thus, the main challenge of both methods is the lack of unseen visual samples for training, leading to the bias and projection domain shift problems. {Table~\ref{Table:com} summarizes the main properties of the embedding- and generative-based methods.
+In addition, Table~\ref{Table:comp} describes different embedding- and generative-based methods. }